-Data source GSoD Indices Original variable Constructed variable GSoD name C_SD11 Definition The clean elections subattribute denotes the extent to which elections for national, representative political office are free from irregularities.
+Data source GSoD Indices

+Original variable Constructed variable

+GSoD name C_SD11

+Definition The clean elections subattribute denotes the extent to which elections for national, representative political office are free from irregularities.
 All of the selected indicators tap into the quality of elections.
 Two of the indicators reflect free elections more generally, whereas the other indicators capture more specific aspects of this feature, such as irregularities in voter registration and government intimidation.
 The six indicators have been aggregated into the clean elections subattribute using BFA.

-Original scale Interval Citation Skaaning (2018) Data manipulation for aggregation Coded as o if the electoral regime (v2x_elecreg from V-Dem) is coded as o, indicating the absence of regularly scheduled elections as stipulated by election law or well-established precedent.
+Original scale Interval

+Citation Skaaning (2019)

+Data manipulation for aggregation

 Indicator of 1.
+Representative Government

-Representative Government Aggregation BFA of 1.1. clean elections, 1.3. free political parties and 1.4. elected government to create a contestation index.
+Aggregation BFA of 1.1. clean elections, 1.3. free political parties and 1.4. elected government to create a contestation index.
 Thereafter multiplication of contestation index and 1.2. inclusive suffrage.

-Indicators included V_11_01, V_11_02, V_11_03, V_11_04, V_11_05, V_11_06 Final scale Scaled to range from o (lowest score) to 1 (highest score) Auxiliary variables L_SD11 = lower bound for the 68% confidence interval U_SD11 = upper bound for the 68% confidence interval Coverage 160- 140- 140- 120- 100- 100- 100- 1975 1985 1995 2005 2015
+Indicators included V_11_01, V_11_02, V_11_03, V_11_04, V_11_05, V_11_06

+Final scale Scaled to range from o (lowest score) to 1 (highest score)

+Auxiliary variables L_SD11 = lower bound for the 68% confidence interval U_SD11 = upper bound for the 68% confidence interval

+Coverage 10^{-1}